dalesgit/gitjournal/Documents/Centering Prayer.md

 - 11:11 [quick capture](https://www.avonctlibrary.info/books-media/)
 - Free library
 - Evelyn Underhill pdf https://www.catholicspiritualdirection.org/cloudunknowing.pdf
-- centering about consent to Gods presence in our inner life
+- centering about consent to Gods activities and presence in our inner life
-- word is sacred symbol— “that effects what it signifies” -
+- word is sacred symbol— “that effects what it signifies”
+- it is a method not a technique
+- nb I haven’t tried to verbalize or reflect on the history of my seeking contemplative/ mystical experiences.
+-
+-